 - Used salt is discharged into the local rivers

 - It can be difficult to rinse off detergent.

-So in the hard water vs soft water debate, which is best?
+SO IN THE hard and soft water difference debate, which is best?

 Aquabion water of course!
 It doesn’t have the disadvantages of the hard water or soft water, and yet keeps most of the advantages of the hard water and soft water.
 You see Aquabion transforms the adhering lime into non-adhering lime.
 This removes 95% of the disadvantages of hard water, without making artificially soft water.